 Pilot Site: Sangomar

 Created in 2014 with the aim of conserving the marine and coastal biodiversity, the Sangomar Marine Protected Area (MPA) is located in the region of Fatick.
 It is limited by the Joal-Fadiouth MPA in the North, by the Saloum Delta National Park in the South, and by the Palmarin Community Nature Reserve (RNC) in the East.
 The MPA, of which much is part of the Saloum Delta Biosphere Reserve, spans over an area of 87,400 ha.
-During an exploration of this area, three species of seagrasses were identified, namely, Zostera noltii, Cymodocea nodosa and Halodule wrightii.
+During an exploration of this areas, three species of seagrasses were identified, namely, Zostera noltii, Cymodocea nodosa and Halodule wrightii.
+This was first verified record of Zostera noltti south of Mauritania.